Bootstrap Finance Expediency That Helps Keep the Business Lean

 Seek soft loans or loan guarantees that government institutions offer for small business or minorities.
 For example, I used to work with Community Capital of Vermont—a non-profit that offers unsecured loans to deserving cases in the Green Mountain State.

 Community Supported Business is a new way of borrowing from customers and itself is a form of bootstrap finance.
 In the US and other countries, the concept of Community Supported Agriculture (CSA) is quite well developed.
 It involves a ‘community’ of customers paying a lump sum before the season and taking delivery of produce as it is harvested.
 This enables the grower to have money up-front for planting and cultivating and the consumer to have a regular supply of produce—locally.
-There is every reason to apply the thinking to other sectors.
+There is every reason why the principle has been applied to other sectors.

 Don Debelak’s book, The Risk-Free Entrepreneur—The Idea Person’s Guide to Building a Business With Other People’s Money is good not only for inventors, but startup artists of all kinds.